-With summer coming up, it’s time to shake off the winter excesses and think about detoxing our bodies so that we can face summer feeling happy and with a healthy glow.
-So why do we need to detox anyway?
-Our bodies are continually loaded with toxins and detoxing helps the body to remove those toxins, helping you to lose weight, feel healthier and recover from any lingering health problems.
+With the approaching summer, it is time to shake the winter excesses off and decide to detox our bodies so we can face summer with a healthy glow and feeling happy.
+Why is it important to detox anyway?
+Our bodies are regularly loaded with toxins and detoxing helps the body to eliminate those toxins, as a result, helps you to lose weight, feel healthier, and recover from any form of lingering health problems.

-Some common sources of toxins include pollution, cigarette smoke, pesticides, alcohol, caffeine, and a diet lacking in nutrients.
-When toxins build up in the body, problems such as weight gain, poor skin, headaches, fatigue, bloating, lowered immunity and a feeling of general unwellness occur.
+Some of the common sources of toxins include pollution, cigarette smoke, pesticides, alcohol, caffeine, and a diet lacking in nutrients.
+When toxins start to build up in the body, problems are starting to occur such as weight gain, poor skin, headaches, fatigue, bloating, weakened immunity and a feeling of general unwell.

-The good news is, there are plenty of good detox products and methods out there to help get rid of these toxins.
+The good news is, there are plenty of good detox products and methods available that can help eliminate toxins.

 The Detox Diet

-Undertaking a detox diet for a specified period of time is a great way to allow the body to remove toxins and get itself back into top working order.
-A detox diet isn’t necessarily about fasting, but rather eating whole, natural foods that have not been processed or altered artificially.
+It is a great way for you to undertake a detox diet for a specified period of time to allow the body to eliminate these toxins and get itself back to a healthy state.
+A detox diet is not necessarily about fasting, but instead of eating whole, natural foods that have not been processed or artificially altered.

-All forms of sugar except those which are found naturally in fruit
+- All forms of sugar except those that are naturally found in fruits

-Wheat products such as bread, biscuits, cakes and anything else containing wheat
+- Wheat products such as bread, biscuits, cakes and anything that contains

-Grains that contain gluten as some people are sensitive to it
+- Grains containing gluten as some people are sensitive to it

-Caffeine (green tea is a caffeine-free substitute with great health benefits if you can’t bear to go without your daily cup!)
+- Caffeine (green tea is a good caffeine-free substitute for its great health benefits if you can’t bear to go without your daily cup of caffeine)

-It is also a good idea to avoid yeast, alcohol, chocolates, foods that are high in fat and foods that contain artificial colouring or preservatives.
+It is also a good idea to avoid consuming yeast, alcohol, chocolates, foods containing high fat and foods that contain preservatives or artificial colouring.

-There are still plenty of foods that you can eat on the detox diet, and with a few creative recipes, you won’t feel like you’re missing out at all!
-Here are some foods that you can eat as much of as you like:
+There are plenty of foods out there that you can eat while on a detox diet, and make a few creative recipes that won’t make you feel like you are missing out.
+Here we list some foods that you can eat as much as you like:

-Grains such as quinoa, amaranth, millet and buckwheat (can find these at health food stores)
+- Grains such as quinoa, amaranth, millet and buckwheat

 The Importance of Water

-Water is a vital component of the detox diet and eight glasses should be drunk every day, either warm or at room temperature.
-This is because water helps to remove waste from the bloodstream.
-To help boost the metabolism, add lemon to the water.
-While detoxing, you should not have a drink with your meals so that your body can focus on digestion.
-Thirst is also often mistaken for hunger, so if you feel hunger pangs coming on, try having a glass of water first to see if that helps.
+Water is a very important component of the detox diet and you should drink eight glasses of water everyday, either at room temperature or warm.
+Water helps remove waste from the bloodstream.
+To help boost your metabolism, you can add lemon to the water.
+While detoxing, you should not drink water with your meals so that the body can focus more on the digestion.
+Oftentimes, thirst is mistaken for hunger, so if you start feeling hungry, try drinking a glass of water first to see it can help.

-During detox, exercise can be extremely beneficial but it is important that you do not overexert yourself, as you are generally eating less than you would otherwise.
-During your detox, it is a great time to learn exercises such as yoga, Pilates and meditation.
-These focus on stretching and breathing.
+Exercise can be extremely beneficial during detox but it is also important to note that you do not overexert yourself, as you are generally eating less that you would otherwise.
+It is a great time to learn exercises like yoga, Pilates, and meditation.
+These help focus on stretching and breathing.

-Gentle aerobic exercise such as walking or swimming is also fantastic, as it helps get the heart rate up and flush toxins without putting too much stress on the body.
-Remember, your body is already working to get rid of the unwanted chemicals and toxins.
-You don’t want to overload it with a harsh, new exercise plan.
+Engaging in gentle aerobic exercises like walking or swimming is an excellent way to get the heart rate up and flush out toxins without putting too much stress on the body.
+It should be noted that the body is already working to expel toxins and unwanted chemicals.
+There is no need to overload the body with a harsh exercise plan.

-As well as a detox diet, drinking lots of water, and getting some gentle exercise, there are some other detox methods that you can try.
+Aside from detox diet, drinking plenty of water, and engaging in gentle exercise, there are some other detox methods that you can undertake.
 These include:

-- Skin brushing – the skin is responsible for eliminating many toxins.
-Simply brushing the skin with a dry brush can help to stimulate both blood flow and lymphatic circulation, as well as remove dead skin cells.
-Always brush towards the heart, as you need to follow the flow of lymphatic fluid.
-Small strokes and gentle pressure should be used.
+- Skin brushing – the skin is responsible for expelling toxins.
+By simply brushing the skin with a dry brush, it helps stimulate both lymphatic circulation and blood flow, and also remove dead skin cells.
+You should always brush towards the heart, as you need to follow the flow of lymphatic fluid.
+You should also use small strokes and gentle pressure.

-- Contrast showers – contrast showers use both hot and cold water in order to increase circulation, strengthen the immune system and promote detoxification.
-Start with three minutes of hot water and then one minute of cold water.
-Repeat the process at least once more but always finish on cold water.
+- Contrast showers – contrast showers use both cold and water water as a means to increase blood circulation, boost the immune system and promote detoxification.
+Start your shower with three minutes of hot water and then one minute of cold water.
+Repeat the process at least one more time but always finish on cold water.

-- Colonic irrigation – this gently flushes the colon with water and allows toxic waste products to be carried away.
+- Colonic irrigation – this gently flushes the colon with water and allows toxic waste products to be flushed away.

-- Foot detox – this method involves simply placing your foot into a basin of salted water that contains ion generators.
-The ion generators are then supplied with very low electricity current that causes positive and negative ions to be produced which then attract oppositely charged particles in the body.
+- Foot detox – this involves by simply placing your foot into a basin of salted water that contains ion generators.
+Very low electricity current are then supplied to the ion generators that causes positive and negative ions to be generated which then attract oppositely charged particles in the body.
 The process works by attracting charged toxic substances and then drawing them out into the water.

-- Saunas – infrared saunas use radiant energy at a lower temperature in order to generate heat within the body.
-Radiant energy is able to penetrate more deeply into the skin and underlying layers, causing the body to sweat intensely and thus get rid of waste materials and toxins.
+- Saunas – infrared saunas use radiant energy at a lower temperature as a means to generate heat within the body.
+The radiant energy then penetrates more deeply into the skin and the underlying layers, causing the body to intensely sweat and therefore expel waste materials and toxins.